ShaleeQureshi/Busy-AirField/README.txt

 plane3Small.png

 //BusyAirField.mp4 is not required but it is the video found on youtube when you click  the "How to Play" button

-//Bugs
--The collison of the plane with the blocks may not register if the collision is touching the blocks very minimally -I have not encountered this for a while but sometimes the top 5 scores in the RealGame have their values altered (not encountered since the beginning of the year)

 Created by Shalee Qureshi:
 https://github.com/ShaleeQureshi